 Sensor Integrated Bearing

-- Sensor Options: magnetic encoder / optical encoder / temperature sensor — contact us to confirm
+- Sensor Options: magnetic encoder / optical encoder / temperature sensor.
+Contact us to confirm

 - Applications: servo motors, robot joints, forklifts, and precision positioning systems